MinecraftServerControl/msc-gui/README.md

 ## Overview
-Minecraft Server Control GUI (mscGUI) is a new web-based interface to the [Minecraft Server Control Script](https://github.com/MinecraftServerControl/mscs) that has been controlling many Linux and UNIX powered Minecraft servers since it was first released in 2011.
+Minecraft Server Control GUI (MSC-GUI) is a new web-based interface to the [Minecraft Server Control Script](https://github.com/MinecraftServerControl/mscs) that has been controlling many Linux and UNIX powered Minecraft servers since it was first released in 2011.

 ## Prerequisites for installation